 Start with applying silver to the base and the lettering in light red using our paint pens.
 I started with a black base coat on the skull, then applied graphite powder mixed with acetone.
 For the face, we layered light and dark red to give it the look of peeled skin.
 I added some chrome effect to the pipes.
 Vallejo green was used for the glasses and added a little chrome around the glasses for studs.
 The teeth I just painted them silver.

-For effect, I added 2 spark plugs to make it look real.
-I used 4 basic red led’s with a resistor in the + line with a 12v power supply.
+For effect, I added two spark plugs to make it look real.
+I used four primary red LEDs with a resistor in the + line with a 12v power supply.

-Here is another great article 3D Printing Makers that has helped Inov 3D grow
+Here are another excellent article 3D Printing Makers that have helped Inov 3D grow